palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 ## Versioning

 Improvements to the `test-cases.json` or `verification-server` (e.g. additional inputs) will be released as SemVer minor versions.
 They will only exercise functionality described in version 1 of the [Intermediate Representation](../intermediate_representation.md).

+## Alternatives considered

+- **tests are driven by a central harness binary** - instead of requiring users to write a harness as described above, the harness could be written once and then provided to all languages.
+In this formulation, the harness "drives" all the tests.
+The downside of this approach is that IDE integration is sub-optimal, so it's harder to debug failing tests.
+The upside is that the harness binary is the source of truth of which tests to run, so there isn't the "checkNoTestCasesHaveBeenMissed" step at the end.

+- **generative tests** - fuzzing and generative testing involve producing vast numbers of test cases that all maintain some invariant.
+This can catch bugs that nobody anticipated, but has the downside that tests are not always deterministic or reproducible.